logansailer/ecommerce-site/README.md

 * Backend: Node.js and Express for API handling and server-side logic.
 * Authentication: Firebase for secure user authentication.
 * Payments: Stripe integration for secure transactions.

+see a desktop demo here https://youtu.be/dST1HoZLx7o see a mobile demo here https://youtube.com/shorts/jdNFcERBR0o?feature=share